hrtywhy/hrtywhy.github.io/_posts/2025-08-16-unmasking-clickfix.markdown

 # Why ClickFix Is So Effective

-### Familiarity Breeds Trust
+- **Familiarity Breeds Trust**
-Most users have seen CAPTCHAs and verification steps countless times.
+<br>Most users have seen CAPTCHAs and verification steps countless times.
 Attackers piggyback on this familiarity to lower suspicion.

-### Low Technical Barrier for Attackers
+- **Low Technical Barrier for Attackers**
-No advanced exploit is needed; just a convincing web page and social engineering.
+<br>No advanced exploit is needed; just a convincing web page and social engineering.

-### Bypasses Many Security Tools
+- **Bypasses Many Security Tools**
-Because the user initiates execution, security software may treat the action as “legitimate.”
+<br>Because the user initiates execution, security software may treat the action as “legitimate.”

-### Leverages Built-in Windows Tools
+- **Leverages Built-in Windows Tools**
-By abusing mshta and powershell, attackers blend malicious activity with normal system operations.
+<br>By abusing mshta and powershell, attackers blend malicious activity with normal system operations.

 # Real Campaign Examples